The stunning city of Valletta

 So, by the end of the 18th century, there were fortifications with towers all around both harbours.

 St. Barbara Bastion is overlooking the Grand Harbour.
 The view of the ramparts and walls built in the 16th century is fascinating.
-Just try to imagine how it looked like in medieval times.
+Just try to imagine what it looked like in medieval times.

 Close to this bastion, there is Victoria Gate, known as Porta del Monte.
 It was built by the British in 1885, to replace the old city gate from the sea, erected at the end of the 16th century.
 The British named this gate after Queen Victoria.
 It was fully renovated in 2010.
 Besides a new City Gate only this gate exists, because other gates were destroyed between the 19th and 20th centuries.